Nadfee/D3D11_FreeTime_Project/README.md

 - Current focus is to create a game with minimal graphical techniques to get experience in organizing possible abstractions (e.g model, where to draw, etc.)

-Main top-level logic will reside in Application.cpp
+Main top-level logic resides in Application.cpp

 Controls:
 A - Toggle between Absolute and Relative mouse mode (visible/invisible)